byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/071.webp)

+> Before signing, verify on COLDCARD the destination address, amount, and fee.
+A wrong address or amount cannot be reversed.
+{: .prompt-warning }

 Once you've built your transaction in Sparrow, it's time to sign it with your COLDCARD.
 To transmit the PSBT (unsigned transaction) to your device, you have several options.
 If wired data transmission is enabled, you can send the transaction directly via a USB-C connection, just as you would with any other hardware wallet.
 In this case, on Sparrow, you'd have to click on the "Sign" button in the bottom right-hand corner.
 In my example, this button is blocked because the COLDCARD is not connected by cable.

 ![Image](/assets/img/coldcardq-guide-images/072.webp)